oxford-cs-deepnlp-2017/practical-open/README.md

 ##Conditional language modeling

-###Conditioning on the topic set and generating a TED talk
+###Conditioning on the topic set and generating text

 This is the inverse of the problem considered in Practical 2/3: rather than conditioning on a talk, and predicting its labels, you should condition on an embedding of the label set and generate a TED talk.
+Because the TED dataset is limited in terms of size, the (partial) [Wikipedia dumps](https://dumps.wikimedia.org/backup-index.html) could be considered as an alternative choice.

 This can be summarized by the very simple stochastic program: